harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

 ## **Data Acquisition**

-In addition to the [Petitions to the Rent Board](https://data.sfgov.org/Housing-and-Buildings/Petitions-to-the-Rent-Board/6swy-cmkq) dataset, I also downloaded data from the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/) on the [Unemployment Rate in San Francisco County](https://fred.stlouisfed.org/series/CASANF0URN).
+In addition to the [Petitions to the Rent Board](https://data.sfgov.org/Housing-and-Buildings/Petitions-to-the-Rent-Board/6swy-cmkq) dataset, I downloaded data on the [Unemployment Rate in San Francisco County](https://fred.stlouisfed.org/series/CASANF0URN) from the Federal Reserve Bank of St. Louis.

 ## Data Cleaning

-Although the data is freely available, it was by no means clean, and there was still some work that went into the cleaning process.
+Although the data is freely available, there was still some work that went into the cleaning process.
 The main sources of error in the data were unusable zip codes, incorrect neighborhood assignments for given zip codes, and duplicate entries.

 Duplicate entries are when single addresses submit multiple petitions on the same day.
 For example, on April 30th, 2015, a property at 600 Block of Commercial Street submitted 78 petitions.
 I merged such entries into single rows and kept track of the number of occurrences and the unique petition IDs, just in case I needed to access them in future work.